|Account Type||Account Level|

 |Credits||Trial, Essentials, Enterprise Operations, Enterprise Security, Enterprise Suite|

-Health events allow you to keep track of the health of your Collectors and Sources.
+Health events allow you to keep track of the health of your Collectors, Sources, and Ingest Budgets.
 You can use them to find and investigate common errors and warnings that are known to cause collection issues.

 This framework includes the following:

 Alerts for specific health events are easy to create in the Health Events Table.
 The details pane of an event provides a Create Scheduled Search button to automatically generate the required query.

 Health events are created when an issue is detected with a Collector or Source.
 Events are indexed and searchable in a separate partition named sumologic_system_events in the Audit Event Index.
 For details on what information is available in a health event, see the common parameters table.

 The Audit Event Index lists all of the possible Health Events.

 The health events table allows you to easily view and investigate problems getting your data to Sumo.

 On the health events table, you can search, filter, and sort incidents by key aspects like severity, resource name, event name, resource type, and opened since date.

 The health events table is at Manage Data > Alerts > Health Events.